MetaMask/auto-changelog/README.md

 #### Check and validate dependency bump changelog entries

-This command detects dependency and peerDependency version changes from git diffs and validates that corresponding changelog entries exist.
+The `validate` command supports checking that changelog entries exist for dependency version bumps.
+This works on a single package's changelog at a time.

-`yarn run auto-changelog check-deps --from <git-ref>`
+`yarn run auto-changelog validate --checkDeps`

 or

-`npm run auto-changelog check-deps --from <git-ref>`
+`npm run auto-changelog validate --checkDeps`

 #### Auto-fix missing dependency bump entries

-Use the `--fix` flag to automatically add missing changelog entries for detected dependency bumps:
+Use the `--fix` and `--currentPr` flags to automatically add missing changelog entries for detected dependency bumps:

-`yarn run auto-changelog check-deps --from <git-ref> --fix --pr 123`
+`yarn run auto-changelog validate --checkDeps --fix --currentPr 123`

 Options:

+- `--checkDeps` - Enable dependency bump changelog entry checking
-- `--from <ref>` - Starting git reference (commit, branch, or tag).
+- `--fromRef <ref>` - Starting git reference (commit, branch, or tag).
 If not provided, auto-detects from merge base with default branch.
-- `--to <ref>` - Ending git reference (default: HEAD)
+- `--toRef <ref>` - Ending git reference (default: HEAD)
+- `--remote <name>` - Remote name for auto-detection (default: origin)
-- `--default-branch <branch>` - Default branch name for auto-detection (default: main)
+- `--baseBranch <branch>` - Base branch reference for auto-detection
 - `--fix` - Automatically update changelogs with missing dependency bump entries
-- `--pr <number>` - PR number to use in changelog entries (uses placeholder if not provided)
+- `--currentPr <number>` - PR number to use in changelog entries (required when using --fix with --checkDeps)

 Features: